Stay tuned for my next book: AMERICAN LAND.

 Six decades of building a physical environment organized around cars instead of people has profoundly changed us.
 In “Where We Want to Live – Reclaiming Infrastructure for a New Generation of Cities,” (St. Martin’s Press, 2016), Ryan Gravel shows us how to forget tired old arguments about traffic, pollution, blight, and sprawl, and instead rethink them as assets for the creation of communities where we want to live.

-Winner, Phillip D. Reed Award for Outstanding Writing on the Southern Environment
+- Winner > Phillip D. Reed Award for Outstanding Writing on the Southern Environment, by the Southern Environmental Law Center

 WHERE WE WANT TO LIVE is an urgent call-to-action by Ryan Gravel, the visionary behind the Atlanta Beltline.
 Released in hardcover by St. Martin’s Press on March 15, 2016, a launch event was held by WABE, Atlanta’s NPR station, at the Carter Center with host Valerie Jackson, wife of the late great former mayor of Atlanta, Maynard Jackson.